ebcoop/rulesandpolicies/Rules.md

     a) if the membership ceases in any circumstances specified in section 117 of the Law;

-    b) if the member loses their share under these rules or the Law.
+    b) if the member loses all of their shares under these rules or the Law.

 #### 9 Expulsion of members (CNL s117)

 1. A member may be expelled from the co-operative by special resolution to the effect:

-    a) that the member has seriously or repetitively failed to discharge the memberâ€™s obligations to the co-operative under these rules or a contract entered into with the co-operative under section 125 of the Law; or
+    a) that the member has seriously or repetitively failed to discharge the member’s obligations to the co-operative under these rules or a contract entered into with the co-operative under section 125 of the Law; or

     b) that the member has acted in a way that has: